mlee1423/mkdocs-test/docs/3-partinstall.md

 If not done already, unbox all components and insure that all hardware, brackets, screws, and other accessories are present.

 _______________________________________________

-Once preparation is complete, move on to Step 1.
+The order presented is recommended based on past experience.
+Technically, components can be installed in any order (besides the CPU cooler before the CPU), but this order has proven to have the least issues and smoothest construction.

 ## Step 1 - CPU Installation
+Locate the CPU socket on the motherboard.
+Consult the manual for the exact location.

 1. Unlatch lid of the CPU socket.
-2. Line up the triangle notch printed on CPU with guiding triangle notch printed on socket. (usually in the bottom left corner)
+2. Line up the triangle notch printed on CPU with guiding triangle notch printed on the socket. (usually in the bottom left corner)
 3. Carefully insert CPU inside socket.

     !!! caution
-        Be careful with CPU socket pins, they are quite fragile, any slight collision can bend the pins, which can cause function errors.
+        Be careful with CPU socket pins, they are quite fragile and any slight collision can bend them, causing functionality errors later on.

-4. Ensure CPU proper placement and close the lid of socket to lock it onto the processor.
+4. Ensure CPU proper placement and close lid of socket to lock it onto the processor.

-    !!! help "Hearing a nasty noise during installation?"
+    !!! help "Strange Noises?"
-        There will be grainy, crunchy metallic noises during this process, as the pins of the CPU and socket are being tightly combined.
-This is normal.
+        **Intel:** There will be a few popping and cracking noises during this process, as the pins are being raised from the socket of the motherboard to make contact with the CPU.
+Be sure to check CPU orientation regardless.

+        **AMD:** There should be **no** crunching noises during installation as the processor should effortlessly fall into the socket.
+Check the orientation of the CPU and consult the CPU manual for details.

 5. If the processor protective plate does not disengage after step 4, gently remove it.